-In my twenties, I worked as a science writer and editor, lived in the city, and was active outdoors…and I absolutely craved moments, no matter how small, when I could slip into the present and let go.
-I began to experiment with yoga tools outside the studio, mostly to ease the inevitable stress that built up in everyday life.
+In my twenties, I worked as a science writer and editor, lived in the city, was active outdoors…and I continued practicing yoga.
+I began to experiment with yoga tools “off the mat,” mostly to ease the inevitable stress and muscle tension that built up in everyday life.
 To learn more and deepen my practice, I enrolled in a yoga teacher-training program.
 On my path to becoming a teacher, I fell in love.
 Yoga became a golden thread woven through my life.
 I knew I would always be a student of yoga, and began to realize a purpose: to support healing in others.

-As a yoga therapist with a focus on stress relief and resilience, I help my clients move, feel, and live better.
-I share approaches that unwind tension, awaken ease, and restore empowerment.
-My intention is to guide individuals toward optimal wellbeing.
-To provide valuable, simple, and sustainable practices that improve this human experience.
+As a yoga therapist, I help others move, feel, and live well through teaching, writing, and mentoring.
+I support people in navigating change, elevating joy, and creating more ease in everyday life.
+My intention is to provide valuable, simple, and sustainable practices that improve our human experience.

 (Note: My C-IAYT Certified Yoga Therapist designation is with the International Association of Yoga Therapists and based on 800 hours of training beyond [and separate from] my RYT500 and E-RYT200 with Yoga Alliance.
 None of the information on this website is medical advice.)